Deep Sea Drilling Project: Paleoclimate

 Micropaleontologic data from deep sea sediments around the Antarctic continental margin indicate that since at least the late Oligocene-early Miocene, surface waters were relatively cool.
 With the continued cooling trend, the cold water mass gradually expanded northward until early Pliocene during which an intensified cooling episode resulted in a temperature minimum as evidenced by the northward shift of the silica/carbonate facies boundary.
 This deduction is similar to the conclusion based on ice-rated debris studies.

-Surface temperatures inferred from the oxygen and carbon isotope analyses of both benthonic and planktonic foraminerals in high-latitude marine sediments show a general continuous cooling since early Eocene with a significant temperature drop at the Oligocene/Eocene boundary.
+Surface temperatures inferred from the oxygen and carbon isotope analyses of both benthonic and planktonic foraminifera in high-latitude marine sediments show a general continuous cooling since early Eocene with a significant temperature drop at the Oligocene/Eocene boundary.
 This surface water temperature appears to indicate that Antarctic ice sheet probable at this time already reached to the coast.
 Glaciers on the continent at higher altitudes, however, may have started to grow since the early Eocene.
 This conclusion is in consistence with other reports documented above.